vi21g/vi21g/README.md

 **I've an engineering degree in management and computer science in technical systems and currently I’m studying Data Science and Neural Networks**

 *   🌍  I'm based in Cheboksary, Russia
-*   🧠  I'm learning Python: SciPy, Pandas, Keras, etc.
+*   🧠  I'm learning Python: Tensorflow, Keras, Numpy, Pandas, etc.
 *   🤝  I'm open to collaborating on AI Projects
-*   I work as s system administrator and supporting 20 servers and over 100 users
+*   I currently work as system administrator and supporting over 20 servers and over 100 users

 <p align="left">